nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 It is extremely important for the details regarding the ending of a medication to be available to a clinician, as this will highlight any clinical issues (for example, stopping a medication due to an allergy) and allow the clinician to make an efficient and informed clinical decision.

-Any information relevant to the circumstances of ending a medication **MUST** be provided in the `Additional Information` column or `Discontinued Details` column as applicable to the subsection tables.
-The following definitions are provided to support the labelling of the information within `Additional Information`:
+Details of change to follow as a comment:

 - **Naturally ended**: Medication naturally came to an end, that is, no manual intervention via the user (auto system transition)
 - **Cancelled**: Actively stopped acute medication by user
 - **Discontinued**: Actively stopped repeat medication by user

-Naturally Ended medications **MUST NOT** be included in the Discontinued Repeat Medication subsection and end date and reason **MUST NOT** be included in `Additional Information` in Recent Acute Medications or the Discontinued Details in All Medication (Summary).
+Naturally Ended medications **MUST NOT** be included in the Discontinued Repeat Medication subsection and end date and reason **MUST NOT** be included in Additional Information in Recent Acute Medications or the Discontinuation Details in All Medication (Summary).

 If a system provider cannot differentiate between naturally ended, discontinued and cancelled section/subsection banner message(s) **MUST** be included as appropriate to describe the extent or limitation of compliance.